Chart Color Schemes

 Boronia has a typical household mix, with a lower-than-average median household size

-Family households constitute 68.1 percent of all households, including 28.6 percent couples with children, 25.4 percent couples without children, and 12.7 percent single parent families.
-Non-family households account for the remaining 31.9 percent, with lone person households at 28.6 percent and group households comprising 3.4 percent of the total.
-The median household size is 2.4 people, which is smaller than the Greater Melbourne average of 2.7.
+Family households account for 68.1% of all households, including 28.6% couples with children, 25.4% couples without children, and 12.7% single parent families.
+Non-family households make up the remaining 31.9%, with lone person households at 28.6% and group households comprising 3.4%.
+The median household size is 2.4 people, smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households